SomerEsat/ethereum-staking-guides/README.md

 ### Edit the configuration file

-Prometheus uses a configuration file so it knows where to scarpe the data from.
+Prometheus uses a configuration file so it knows where to scrape the data from.
 We will set this up here.

 Open the YAML config file for editing.